ribeiro-rodrigo/kontainer-engine-driver-doks/README.md

 ```

 ## Installing in Rancher
 Go to the Cluster Drivers management screen in Rancher and click Add Cluster Driver.
-Enter the URL of your driver, a UI URL (see the UI skel repo for details), and a checksum (optional), and click Create.
+Enter the URL of your driver, a UI URL (see the [UI repo](https://github.com/ribeiro-rodrigo/ui-cluster-driver-digitalocean) for details), and a checksum (optional), and click Create.
 Rancher will automatically download and install your driver.
 It will then become available to use on the Add Cluster screen.